lantunes/fixd/README.md

 for "/broadcast/:message", send a response to the suspended client which contains the value of the *message* path parameter in the body.

+*NOTE: The implementation of the subscribe-broadcast feature is currently meant for use in unit test contexts only.
+It is not currently meant for production-scale use.
+This will hopefully change over time.*

 ### Handling Requests By Content Type

 You can handle requests differently based on the request content type: